buraksezer/olric/README.md

 ### Kubernetes

-Olric is able to discover peers on Kubernetes platform via [olric-cloud-plugin](https://github.com/buraksezer/olric-cloud-plugin).
+Olric is able to discover peers automatically on Kubernetes platform via [olric-cloud-plugin](https://github.com/buraksezer/olric-cloud-plugin).
 We have a very simple
 Kubernetes setup right now.
 In the near future, this will be a major development/improvement area for Olric.

 If you have a running Kubernetes cluster, you can use the following command to deploy a new Olric cluster with 3 nodes: